Top Ten Archaeological Sites

 Haytor granite tramway

-Granite has been worked on Dartmoor for centuries but it was not until the early 19th century that its qualities for construction and other applications reached a wider world.
-This was the result of the construction of the Haytor granite tramway by the Templer family of Stover, which enabled the material to be transported form the quarries on Haytor Down to the canal at Ventiford from where it could be shipped to Teignmouth.
+Granite has been worked on Dartmoor for centuries, but it was not until the early 19th century that its qualities for construction and other applications reached a wider world.
+This was the result of the construction of the Haytor granite tramway by the Templer family of Stover, which enabled the material to be transported from the quarries on Haytor Down to the canal at Ventiford from where it could be shipped to Teignmouth.
 The tramway did not use expensive iron, but was constructed of granite ‘setts’ or rails on which horse-drawn carts ran to transport the extracted granite and which are still visible today on Haytor Down.
 These enabled Haytor granite to be used in the construction of buildings such as the National Gallery and London Bridge.
 (Grid Ref SX 76179 77747)

 Find out more about Haytor Quarry and tramway